-The Center for Rural Health (CRH) recruits Phoenix & Tucson health professional students to participate in SHARE.
-This is an opportunity for healthcare and public health students to 1) train as Certified Application Counselors 2) learn to navigate the healthcare system, and 3) be a leader for health.
-Certificates provided by the Regional Center for Border Health, Inc., and the Western Region Public Health Training Center.
+The Center for Rural Health (CRH) recruits Tucson health professional students to participate in SHARE.
+This is an opportunity for healthcare and public health students to 1) learn to navigate the healthcare system and 2) become a leader for health.
+If you are a student interested in joining Project SHARE in Spring 2024, please join our waitlist here.

-Throughout the certificate year, SHARE participates in enrollment events, outreach fairs and weekly SHARE office hours to reach the uninsured and under-insured.
+SHARE provides Health Insurance 101 Trainings and Outreach Fairs to reach the uninsured and under-insured.
 SHARE helps consumers understand health insurance coverage at events held across Pima County and refer consumers to Certified Assisters to help them obtain coverage.

 Ideal Applicant must:

 - Be an upper division student in one of the health professional colleges (Public Health, Medicine, Nursing or Pharmacy) or 4th year undergraduate public health, nursing, pre-pharmacy or pre-medicine student.